simonet

 Research & Scholarship.
 I consider myself an experimental, laboratory phonologist.
 Experimental phonologists employ the auxiliary theories and methods of instrumental phonetics and experimental psycholinguistics to investigate phonological knowledge, the mental representation of sounds and sound patterns.
 Within laboratory phonology, my main area of expertise comprises bilingual and second-language phonological competence, which I study by analyzing the production, perception, and processing of the sounds and (the phonological structure of) words in (emergent) bilinguals.
 A second area of expertise of mine is phonetic and phonological variation and change, with a focus on Iberian Romance (in particular, Spanish, Catalan, and Portuguese).
 My publications have appeared in journals such as the Journal of Phonetics, the Journal of the International Phonetic AssociationLanguage and Speech, Studies in Second Language AcquisitionSecond Language Research, the International Journal of Bilingualism, Phonetica, Laboratory PhonologyLinguistics, Probus, Linguistic Approaches to Bilingualism, and Studies in Hispanic and Lusophone Linguistics.
 See Faculty Profile > Scholarly Contributions for a list of publications and Google Scholar for approximate citation impact.

 Professional Service.
-I currently serve as Associate Editor of Journal of Phonetics (2022-2025) and used to serve as Associate Editor of Applied Psycholinguistics (2018-2021).
-I am on the editorial boards of the journals Second Language Research, Applied Psycholinguistics, and Laboratory Phonology.
-Between January 2019 and July 2022, I was Director of Graduate Studies in Spanish & Portuguese, and I served as main graduate advisor for students in Hispanic Linguistics for one additional year.
+I currently serve as Associate Editor of Journal of Phonetics (2022-2027) and used to serve as Associate Editor of Applied Psycholinguistics (2018-2021).
+I serve on the editorial boards of the journals Second Language Research, Applied Psycholinguistics, and Laboratory Phonology.
+Between January 2019 and July 2022, I was Director of Graduate Studies in Spanish & Portuguese, and I served as main graduate advisor for students in Hispanic Linguistics until May 2024.
 Between 2018 and 2023, I chaired the Cognitive Dimensions concentration in the Second Language Acquisition and Teaching (SLAT) interdepartmental doctoral program and served on the Executive Committee of SLAT.
-Since August 2021, I serve as the COH IRB Liaison, which means that, among other things, I lead the scholarly review process in COH; I support my colleagues in COH regarding the IRB process.
-I am also member of the graduate faculty in the Department of Linguistics, where I hold a courtesy appointment.
+Since August 2021, I serve as the COH IRB Liaison, which means that, among other things, I support my colleagues in COH regarding the IRB process.
+I am also member of the graduate faculty in the Department of Linguistics.

 Vita.
 I graduated with a PhD in Romance Linguistics from the University of Illinois at Urbana-Champaign (2008).
 My doctoral advisor was José I. Hualde.
 The other members of my dissertation committee were Jennifer Cole, Ana M. Escobar, and Zsuzsanna Fagyal.
 I have been at the University of Arizona since 2008, was promoted to the rank of Associate Professor with tenure in 2015, and to (full) Professor in 2023.
 I was born and raised on the island of Majorca, on the western Mediterranean, and my native language is (Majorcan) Catalan.
-My personal interests include literature (both fiction and creative nonfiction) and landscapes (contemplating and photographing them).
+My personal interests include literature (classic and literary fiction, and creative nonfiction), landscapes (contemplating and photographing them), and photography (monochrome landscapes, plein air still life, and architectural).

 Currently Teaching